Track changes with Event Feeds and Event Streaming

 Track changes on specific fields

-In addition to specifying what Set of documents that an event source emits events for, users may also define the Set of fields in a document that will emit an event.
+In addition to specifying what Set of documents that a stream emits events for, users may also define the Set of fields in a document that will emit an event.
 Consider the case where the application needs to receive an event whenever the price of a product in a target type changes.
 An example scenario is that a user is browsing for products of type electronics.
 The UI of the web application needs to be updated when the price of a product the user is browsing changes.
-The following event source query serves the requirements.
+The following stream query serves the requirements.

 Track changes to a single document